 Even as they’re losing market share, conventional mortgages via Fannie Mae and Freddie Mac dominate today’s mortgage lending landscape.

-According to mortgage origination software maker Ellie Mae, nearly two-thirds of August’s closed loans were financed with conventional loans, with the majority of the remaining closed loans spread across FHA loans and VA loans.
+According to mortgage origination software maker Ellie Mae, nearly two-thirds of August’s closed loans were financed with conventional loans, with the majority of the remaining closed loans spread across and .

 A small percentage of August’s closed loans were linked to portfolio and jumbo loans.